CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/download-and-installation.md

 ## Desktop Application

-The native application includes its own Perl runtime and does not require a separate CPAN installation.
-Current installers are unsigned compatibility-test pre-releases.
-See [Desktop Application](graphical-interface) for platform coverage, downloads, and testing limitations.
+The native application includes the core engine and its runtime; no separate CPAN installation is needed.
+See [Desktop Application](graphical-interface) for downloads, platform requirements, and first-launch instructions.